zeissmicroscopy/ZEN_Python_OAD_workshop/README.md

 Please follow the instruction on how to create an [arivis Cloud] module using the built-in documentation and copy this code into your own module repository.

-# Disclaimer

-This content of this repository is free to use for everybody and purely experimental.
-Carl Zeiss Microscopy GmbH's ZEN software undertakes no warranty concerning the use of those scripts, image analysis settings and ZEN experiments, especially not for the examples using 3rd python modules.
-Use them on your own risk.

-**By using any of those examples you agree to this disclaimer.**

-Version: 2023.09.27

-Copyright (c) 2023 Carl Zeiss AG, Germany.
-All Rights Reserved.

 [Napari]: https://github.com/napari/napari
 [pip]: https://pypi.org/project/pip/